plone/plone.app.jquerytools/README.txt

     * filter: (ajax only) the jQuery selector used to find the elements of the ajax loaded resource that you wish to use in the overlay.

     * width: Width of the popup.
-Leave unset to determine through CSS.
+Defaults to 60%.
 Overriden by image width for image overlays.
+Percentages are computed against window width, not parent.

     * cssclass: A custom css class to apply to the overlay.
 Ignored for inline overlays.